TODO

 Previously, we learned how to structure the categories in Pimics.
 Now let’s see a visual representation of the created structure and modify it.

-1. In the main navigation menu, go to Product Information > Allocation Tree
+- In the main navigation menu, go to Product Information > Allocation Tree.

-2. In the action bar, select Insert New Peer > Catalog Group.
-This will open a page with all existing catalog groups
+- In the action bar, select Insert New Peer > Catalog Group.
+This opens a page with all existing Catalog Groups.

-3. Select the catalog group that you have created in the previous section and click on OK to confirm
+- Select the Catalog Group that you created in the previous section and click OK to confirm.

-4. Select the line with your catalog group and go to Actions > Line > Expand All.
-The structure will be expanded down to the lowest level, and you can see the overview of all child branches, down to individual items
+- Select the line with your Catalog Group and go to Actions > Line > Expand All.
+The structure expands to the lowest level, and you can see an overview of all child branches down to individual items.

-5. You can also alter the structure (hence the product hierarchy) by using drag&drop on the category lines
+- You can also alter the structure, and therefore the product hierarchy, by dragging and dropping the category lines.

 Item Group lifecycle

-1. Search for Item Groups and select related link
+- Search for Item Groups and select the related link.

-5. To get an Item Group to channels select action Assign to Channels
+- To assign an Item Group to channels, select Assign to Channels.

-6. On the list of channels select 1 or more lines where the item group will be available
+- On the list of channels, select one or more lines where the item group will be available.

-7. After closing the page you can see new values in the field Channel
+- After closing the page, you can see the new values in the Channel field.

-1. Create or link existing Items to Item Group, by selecting Items in Linking you want to be part of this Item group
+- Create or link existing items to the Item Group by selecting items in the Linking section that should be part of this Item Group.

-8. To verify that you haven't forgotten anything select action Certify it checks the data against checklists
+- To verify that you have not forgotten anything, select Certify.
+This checks the data against the assigned checklists.

-9. You should see a new value in the field System Status
+- You should see a new value in the System Status field.

-1. if it is Certified you can continue
+- If it is Certified, you can continue.

-11. On the list of publications select 1 or more lines where the item will be updated immediately.
+- On the list of publications, select one or more lines where the item group will be updated immediately.